dailystudio/jetpack-navigation-anim-performance/README.md

     - The `ripple` effect and `selectableItemBackground` are primary contributors to the lag.
 Removing these effects eliminates the lag, confirming their role in the issue.

 2. **Impact of Layout Complexity:**
     - Simplifying the layout of list items does not resolve the issue.
-Even the simplest layouts with a single `TextView` exhibit the lag when the `ripple` effect or `selectableItemBackground` is enabled.
+Even the simplest layouts with a single `TextView` exhibit the lag when the effect is enabled.

 3. **Device Variations:**
     - Devices with 120Hz displays mitigate the perception of lag due to the higher refresh rate.
 However, the issue is still present and measurable on these devices.